Ayaginu-Sue/PureWriter/README-en.md

 For font size, see other settings.
 You can adjust title font size and content font size in the settings.

+## Cursor is actually at the end of a line or paragraph but visually in the middle of the line or paragraph

+It's probably caused by custom font.

+If this happens in all articles, it is recommended to change to another font.
+Your exact font may need an update as well; maybe the problem was or will be solved in previous or in future updates.

+In rare cases this may only happen in some or only one article, and you can try to insert an new article and then copy the content to the new article from the affected article.
+If that doesn't help, it is recommended to change to another font.

 ## Change the transparency of the text

 Tap "more" icon on the top bar, tap "Spacing & Margins", then adjust "Text color Alpha / transparency (%)".